newrelic/docs-website/scripts/actions/translation_workflow/testing/README.md

     Password: root
     ```
     You may also need to go into the `General` and give a name to the server.
 You can call it `translations` (but it can be called anything).
-3. To create the database, right-click on your new `translations` database. then click on `Query Tool`.
-Enter and run the contents of `creation_and_cleanup.sql`.

 <img width="200" alt="portfolio_view" src="https://github.com/newrelic/docs-website/blob/feature/machine-translation/scripts/actions/translation_workflow/testing/pgadmin_query.png">
 ## Use node 16